-- Historically, as technology improved, companies produced hydrocarbons from progressively lower quality rock. - The 'Unconventional' resources were though impossible to develop economically - A breakthrough was the combination of horizontal wells and hydraulic fractures - Shale oil in the US took off in 2005-2010 and has changed the oil and gas industry - Oil potential is enormous, but fields are challenging and expensive to develop - Still no commercial UK developments... yet
+- Historically, as technology improved, companies produced hydrocarbons from progressively lower quality rock. - The 'Unconventional' resources were though impossible to develop economically - A breakthrough was the combination of horizontal wells with multiple hydraulic fractures - Shale oil in the US took off a decade ago and has changed the global industry - Oil potential is enormous, but fields are challenging and expensive to develop - Still no commercial UK developments... yet